Skip to main content

 When a spouse’s participation is incentivized, the calculation changes in a subtle but important way.
 The GINA regulations specify that the maximum incentive for a spouse to provide health information (such as through an HRA or biometric screen) is also 30% of the cost of self-only coverage, not the cost of family or employee-plus-spouse coverage.

 This is a crucial distinction.
 It intentionally keeps the spousal incentive lower than what it would be if based on a family premium, reinforcing the principle that the inducement should be modest and not unduly influential.
-If an employee and spouse each participate, the employee can receive two separate incentives, each calculated based on the rate.
+If an employee and spouse each participate, the employee can receive two separate incentives, each calculated based on the self-only coverage rate.

 Incentive caps for spouses are deliberately calculated based on the cost of self-only insurance coverage to maintain the voluntary nature of their participation.